chesterbr/chesterbr.github.io/_posts/2017-12-26-controlling-rf-outlets-from-a-raspberry-pi.markdown

 ![prototype](/img/2017/12/rf_prototype.jpg){: .center }

-For software: we need to compile [NinjaBlocks' 433Utils](https://github.com/ninjablocks/433Utils) so we have two utilities: `RFSniffer` (to learn the codes for each button on the remote) and `codesend` (to send those codes to the outlets at our will).
+Software-wise, we need to compile [NinjaBlocks' 433Utils](https://github.com/ninjablocks/433Utils) so we have two utilities: `RFSniffer` (to learn the codes for each button on the remote) and `codesend` (to send those codes to the outlets at our will).
 The tutorial shows how to do that, but I added a couple twists:

 - Instead of building the [WiringPi](http://wiringpi.com/) library, we can install it from a package;
 - Instead of running utilities as root (with `sudo`) we can add the users that need to run them to the `gpio` group.